7 Different Types of Mosaic Tiles: Which Type Is Right for You?

 You simply have to opt for a different style.
 Hand painted stone allows you to copy any design in any style so you can have that “Old World”-inspired fruit bowl in your kitchen, upgraded in hand painted stone.

-This technqiue can be adopted to include landscapes as kitchen backsplashes or modern, contemporary, ornamental works of art, all using hand painted stone.
+This technique can be adopted to include landscapes as kitchen backsplashes or modern, contemporary, ornamental works of art, all using hand painted stone.

 Manufacturing techniques and styles are just one of the ways to create different types of mosaic tiles.
 However, when you vary the size from tiny bits and pieces to large squares or octagons and other geometric shapes, you have a whole new way to make designs unique and breathtaking.

-Mix-and-matching materials and sizes can create grand designs that please the eye, like this octagon and large white marble floor.
+Mix-and-matching materials and sizes can create grand designs that please the eye, like this ombre mosaic and large white marble floor.

-You can even get textural effects on the wall by creating larger pieces that juxtapose against each other on a wall, like this ledger stone wall.
+You can even get textural effects on the wall by creating larger pieces that juxtapose against each other on a wall, like this Dimensional stone wall.

 Using larger pieces is not only more dramatic, but it covers larger spaces more quickly than using tiny mosaics.